Monday, September 25, 2023

 Maybe you will disagree.

-But as long as you wouldn't get major surgery from a belligerent teenager who doesn't even care to learn how to make an incision - I hope you're not seriously going to claim that most of the performance is the hospital, and the doctor themselves is almost irrelevant to your well-being.
+But unless you'd be fine getting major surgery from a belligerent teenager who doesn't even want to learn how to make a proper incision - I hope you're not seriously going to claim that most of the performance is in the hospital, and the surgeon themselves is neglegible to your health.

 Thursday, September 21, 2023